Workflow

 - Use

-For clients we’ve streamlined the experience by developing a browser extension.
+For editors we’ve streamlined the experience by developing a browser extension.
 This is the user-friendly alternative to appending

 Editing static text